Courses

 Introduces students to the counseling skills essential for working directly with children, adolescents, and/or emerging adults in pre-practicum, practicum, and internship settings.
 Students use the course to develop knowledge and practice with clinical interventions and organizational dynamics.
 CPAHD students; others with instructor permission.
 3 cr.

-• WED CE 650: Counseling and Applied Techniques in Sport, Exercise, and Performance Psychology
+• WED CE 650: Applied Sport, Exercise, and Performance Psychology

 This course will equip students with in-depth theoretical and applied knowledge on counseling skills and applied techniques for Sport, Exercise, and Performance Psychology.
 Emphasis will be placed on the conceptualization, implementation, and evaluation of psychological skills training programs.
 4 cr.